 24 hours.
 We also indicate the type of content that have the blobs that we are going to recover, in this case

-As of November 1st 2018, the format of logs stored in Azure accounts will become inline JSON (
+As of November 1st 2018, the format of logs stored in Azure accounts became inline JSON (

-json_inline in Wazuh) and the previous format will be obsolete (
+json_inline in Wazuh) and the previous format became obsolete (

 json_file in Wazuh).